 - Patient: Non-Hodgkin Lymphoma (NHL)

-- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: almost 4 years ago, Male, Age: 69
+- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: about 4 years ago, Male, Age: 69

 - View this journey (0 Experiences)